-Attendance at Clinics, participation in Ward Rounds and Patient Consultations are required elements of all posts throughout the programme.
-The timetable and frequency of attendance should be agreed with the assigned trainer at the beginning of the post.
+Attendance at Clinics, participation in Ward Consults, specific cases and performing procedures, are required elements of HST.
+The timetable and frequency of attendance should be agreed with the assigned Trainer at the beginning of the post.

-This table provides an overview of the expected experience a Specialist Registrar in Neurology should gain regarding clinics attendance, ward rounds, consultations, and other training activities.
+This table provides an overview of the expected experience that a Specialist Registrar in Neurology should gain during the course of HST.
 All these activities should be recorded on ePortfolio using the respective form.